-Guidance on using your blue badge is set out in this Department of Transport booklet.
+Guidance on using your Blue Badge is set out in this Department for Transport booklet.

 Where you can use it

 In general you can use your badge for parking:

 - on single or double yellow lines for up to three hours, unless there is a ban on loading or unloading

 - at 'on-street' parking meters and pay-and-display machines for free and for as long as you need to